Wargames.MY 2024

 Host the malicious HTML page on a server.

-Submit the hosted page’s URL to the report.php
+Submit the hosted page’s URL to the

-Capture the admin bot’s response via a webhook.
+report.phpform.Capture the admin bot’s response via a webhook.

 Step 4: Extract the Admin Credentials

-The response reveals the content of report.php
+The response reveals the content of report.php, which includes the following:

-The admin password is: ccc9851c3ce6ceb05707bb796e49e8b02d9ce15ef1cfb8318f6baadde09cb6bd
+The admin password is: ccc9851c3ce6ceb05707bb796e49e8b02d9ce15ef1cfb8318f6baadde09cb6bd.

 Step 5: Login and Retrieve the Flag

-Use the credentials to log in at admin.php
+Use the credentials to log in at

-Download the flag from the admin dashboard.
+admin.php.Download the flag from the admin dashboard.

 The flag is: